utkdigitalinitiatives/libgrafana/readme.md

 Had to rewrite part of the Vagrantfile config to use localhost instead of private ip addresses to work on campus network.
 Fixed issue with prometheus.yml file formatting.
 Need to add a task to actually start the prometheus service.
 Currently have to cd to prometheus directory and `sudo ./prometheus --config.file=./prometheus.yml` to start service.

 The actual grafana dashboards are not instantly intuitive to create.
 Will need to look into that more.

+##### Mar.
+1st:
+Started configuring how the playbook would work if it was also going to assign an SSL cert during the installation process.
+However, this is a bit more complicated then what I want to dive into right now.
+I decided to set those changes to a new branch and continue working on what needs to be done to deploy the app in it's current state to a live server.

+Those tasks are:
+- [x] break out the prometheus set up to a separate playbook
+- [x] create a prometheus user and group
+- [x] change ownership of installed files and directories to that user and group
+- [ ] create a servicefile for prometheus to work as a systemd unit
+- [ ] create a task or handler to make sure prometheus is started and enabled
+- [ ] set project inventory so that it will actually target my live server (magpie)
+- [ ] deploy